Proper Exemption Classification Of Employees For Overtime And Minimum Wage Laws

 To meet the administrative or executive exemption, the employee must be allowed to regularly exercise discretion and independent judgment.

 The exemption tests are complex and constantly changing.
 If you have any question about whether you are exempt from California’s minimum wage or overtime laws, you need to speak with an experienced employment law attorney.
 At The Rutten Law Firm, APC, located in Woodland Hills, our lawyers understand these exemption laws in the state of California and can help you determine if you are owed money for overtime or minimum wage law violations by your employer.

 Contact The Rutten Law Firm, APC, In Southern California

 When you need practical, effective solutions for your legal challenges, contact us online or call 818-308-5945 today.
-From our office in Woodland Hills, we represent clients throughout Los Angeles, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.
+From our office in Woodland Hills, we represent clients throughout Woodland Hills, Orange, Riverside, San Bernardino counties, the Bay Area, and the entire state of California.

 We offer free initial consultations and take employment law cases on a contingency basis, so you know that you are getting quality legal service that is also cost-effective.